matthewghannoum/airtable-clone/README.md

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
 If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.

+## Local development authentication

+When running the app locally you can sign in without Google by choosing the **Credentials** option on the sign-in screen.
+The default username/password is `codex` / `codex`, and you can override these values with the `AUTH_DEV_USERNAME` and `AUTH_DEV_PASSWORD` environment variables.

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)
 - [Prisma](https://prisma.io)